anhilema/09-fps/README.md

-# Project-Template-Godot
+# FPS
-A default Godot project template for MSCH-C220
+an fps project for my C220 class
+This is all up to the April 10th video, waiting for the addendum